-Note: No fee is payable for liaising with other health providers involved in the treatment of the worker (e.g. Medical Specialists, allied health practitioners) unless the communication is additional to that required for the management of patients with comparable injuries/conditions that are not work related.
+Note: No fee is payable for liaising with other health providers involved in the treatment of the worker (e.g. Medical Specialists/Surgeons, allied health practitioners) unless the communication is additional to that required for the management of patients with comparable injuries/conditions that are not work related.

-Where a report is requested regarding the management of a worker's injury and is additional to any report routinely provided as part of a specialist consultation (refer to clause 6 'Specialist consultations' below) it should be billed under WCO002 at the above rates.
+Where a report is requested regarding the management of a worker's injury and is additional to any report routinely provided as part of a specialist consultation (refer to clause 6 'Specialist consultations' below) it should be billed under WCO002 at the above 5-minute pro-rata rates to reflect the time taken to prepare the report.
 These reports may answer questions to assist the insurer determine prognosis for recovery and timeframes for returning to work.
-The hourly rate is to be pro-rated into 5 minute blocks to reflect the time taken to prepare the report.
 The medical practitioner requires pre-approval from the insurer for provision of these reports.